 Meaning: The Wheel of Fortune represents experiences and circumstances outside our control.
-The Wheel of Fortune archetype is the tenth encounter for the Fool, indicating that we exist in a dance between Fate and Free Will.
-This card teaches the lessons of Fate, the external world, and how others with more power than us force us to react.
+The Wheel of Fortune archetype is the tenth encounter for the Fool, indicating that we exist in a dance between fate and free will.
+This card teaches the lessons of fate, the external world, and how others with more power than us force us to react.
 Symbolism: The wheel itself contains numerous symbols of power.
-At the top is a sphinx with a sword, showing both the mystery and "decisiveness" of life experience.
+At the top is a sphinx with a sword, showing both the mystery and decisiveness of life experience.
 A serpent is to the left of the wheel, and a demonic looking spirit is to the right, under the wheel.
 One symbolizes the potential for sudden death and the other the "wicked" power of free will.
-Four angelic beings represent the fixed signs of the Zodiac: a lion for Leo, the bull for Taurus, the woman for Aquarius, and the griffin for Scorpio.
+Four angelic beings at each corner symbolize the fixed signs of the Zodiac: a lion for Leo, the bull for Taurus, the woman for Aquarius, and the griffin for Scorpio.
 Upright: what is inevitable, destiny, and the passage of time Reversed: misfortune, powerlessness, and unpleasant circumstances Justice (XI)

 Meaning: Justice represents detached decision-making, logic, and the power of knowledge outside emotions.
 Justice, as an archetype, is the eleventh teacher for the Fool, showing us the importance of objectivity and analysis for determining outcomes and making important decisions.
 Life can be fair if we act with integrity.
 Symbolism: A stern woman sits ready to receive complaints and solve disputes.
 She holds a scale in one hand, representing fairness and logical analysis, which she will use to make her determinations.
 The sword in the other hand indicates, that once a decision is made, she will offer a clear and final answer that will be accepted and honored.
 Her crown is less ornate than that of the Empress, Emperor, Hierophant, and Chariot, showing that her role is among the people, not leading them.
-Upright: detached decision-making, responsibility, consequences, cause and effect, and logic Reversed: injustice, missing information, indecision, and bureaucracy The Hanged Man (XII)
+Upright: detached decision-making, responsibility, consequences, logic, and cause and effect Reversed: injustice, missing information, indecision, and bureaucracy The Hanged Man (XII)

 Meaning: The Hanged Man represents knowing sacrifice, when we realize we must accept a short-term difficulty for a long-term gain.
 The Hanged Man archetype is the twelfth encounter for the Fool, showing us the importance of devotion, surrender, and sacrifice as ways forward that are just as powerful as the willfulness of the Chariot lesson.
 Symbolism: A young man hangs upside down, but appears relaxed and calm.
-He knows he must wait and learn by being patient, as well as by changing his perspective, which is what happens when viewing the world from a reversed position.
+He knows he must wait and learn by being patient, as well as by changing his perspective, which is what happens when you view the world from a reversed position.
 The light around his head symbolizes the insight and wisdom he gains from his changed viewpoint.
 Upright: knowing sacrifice, change in perspective, and patience Reversed: helplessness, impatience, confusion, and selfishness Death (XIII)

 Meaning: Death represents endings in the cycle of life, and the power of regeneration.
-Death, as an archetype, is the thirteenth encounter for the Fool, reminding us that life is finite, which helps us appreciate how well or poorly we are doing in our pursuit of life experience and soul growth.
+Death, as an archetype, is the thirteenth encounter for the Fool.
+This card reminds us that life is finite, which helps us appreciate how well, or poorly, we are doing in our pursuit of life experience and soul growth.
 Symbolism: The skeletal figure of death rides across the land collecting souls.
-No one escapes his visit, as shown by a member of the royalty, a priest, a maiden, and a child.
+No one escapes his visit, as exhibited by the figures of royalty, the priesthood, a common maiden, and child.
 His flag has a symbol that is the shape of a rose, representing his role in the cycle of life, also depicted by the rising/setting sun in the background.
 Death's arrival is always assured, and rarely welcomed.
 Upright: death/rebirth, transformation, inevitability, and cycles Reversed: arrogance, depression, hopelessness, and severe grief Temperance (XIV)